 This article provides information about Flycheck compares to the built-in Flymake mode.
-It does not consider the improved Flymake fork or third-party extensions such as flymake-easy or flymake-cursor, but references them at appropriate places.
+It does not consider third-party extensions such as flymake-easy or flymake-cursor, but references them at appropriate places.

 We aim for this comparison to be neutral and complete, but do not provide any guarantee for completeness or correctness of the following information.
 Moreover, we consider Flycheck superior to Flymake in all aspects.
 As such, you may find this page biased towards Flycheck.
 Please excuse this as well as any factual mistake or lack of information.
 Please suggest improvements.